troessner/articles/draft-how-does-mutant-work.markdown

 You do not need to read part 2 and 3 to fully understand everything down below but you **should** read [part 1](https://troessner.svbtle.com/lessons-learned-from-some-of-the-best-ruby-codebases-out-there-part-1) as I will refer to `Concord` and `Procto` quite often.

-`Mutant` creates its mutations by utilizing the [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) consisting of [S-expressions](https://en.wikipedia.org/wiki/S-expression) that the ruby parser generates from your source code.
+`Mutant` creates its mutations by utilizing the [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) represented by [S-expressions](https://en.wikipedia.org/wiki/S-expression) that the ruby parser generates from your source code.

 Where are ASTs positioned in Ruby compile / interpret cycle?

 ![Ruby compile / interpret cycle](http://i.imgur.com/T5LAaqc.jpg)

 As you can see above, the ASTs generated out of so called tokens and are used by the Compiler to generate bytecode instructions that are then executed by the Ruby interpreter.
+Another way to describe the ASTs role is that it is the machine readable semantics of the code the developer tried to express via literal source.

 If this is new territory for you I urge you to check out the links above before continuing to get the most out of this article.